Variosity/-Achlys/README.md

 # -Achlys

-ACHLYS - THE OUROBOROS AWAKENS
+Achlys - The Ouroboros Awakens

 > **"Achlys is the first programming language designed specifically for security professionals."**